For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Bursaries for students are widely available and don't need to be paid back (unlike Student Loans).
 Do some thorough research to see if there are any suitable for you.

-2. Get a part-time job – loads of students work part-time at uni, and they can be a crucial way of boosting your income.
+2. Get a part-time job – loads of students work part-time at uni, it can be a crucial way to help boost your income.

 3. Working on a freelance basis lets you work flexible hours.